dailystory/docs/articles/changelog/2020/february.md

 * add help/docs to footer of workflow designer
 * clean up autopilot block descriptions
 * add azure function to for workflow maintenance
+* updates for contact tags
+* remove empty glyph
+* bug in how checks were done for magic forms/webform triggers
+* view for tags for summary

 ## February 24, 2020
 * add workflow when date, e.g. birthday